-The non-hermitian skin effect and topological states of non-Hermitian systems
+The non-Hermitian skin effect and topological states of non-Hermitian systems

 The non-Hermitian skin effect (NHSE) is a remarkable phenomenon where, contrary to conventional wisdom, a vast number of a system’s states-often all of them-become localized at its boundaries [1, 2].
 This effect fundamentally challenges the textbook bulk-boundary correspondence and has become a sensational discovery in physics, with profound implications for photonics, acoustics, and quantum systems.